kyleam/bog/README.md

 is on a citekey (like "another1999study" above), then that citekey will be used.
 Otherwise, the citekey will be taken from the first parent heading that is a study.
--   `bog-find-citekey-pdf`
+-   `bog-find-citekey-file`

-    Open a PDF file for a citekey.
+    Open an associated file for a citekey.

 -   `bog-find-citekey-bib`